 How many miles is the Megavalanche?

-The total distance of Megavalanche is 22 kilometres, the best riders finish the race in about 40 minutes whereas mere mortals are around the 50min-1hr 15 mark.
+The total distance of Megavalanche is over 13 miles long (22 kilometres), the best riders finish the race in about 40 minutes whereas mere mortals are around the 50min-1hr 15 mark.
 The whole descent is 2,610 m from Pic Blanc, which stands at a massive 3,330 metres!

 Megavalanche First Timer Tips

 Calm the Nerves

 From my experience, don’t delay getting up to Pic blanc and DMC2 to ride some of the race trails top to bottom.

 Nerves for the unknown are at an all time high after arriving to Alpe d’Huez.
 Once you’ve ridden the trails a couple of times it can help put you at ease because you know what you’re up against.

 Stop at the tricky bits and take a look at some lines!